 Specific Site Responsibilities

 The role of the CTEP members will be to support the learning and development of participants along their digital literacy journey from the foundational skills of computer and internet basics to Microsoft Office productivity skills.
 Duties include virtual and in-person instruction that varies from working one on one, in small group or large groups.
 The CTEP member will proctor assessments, track student progress, and mastering course materials to better support students.

-CTEP activities can include student recruitment and outreach, development of marketing materials, orientation and technical assistance for students, student services and support, curriculum development and delivery and program evaluation.
+CTEP activities may also include development of marketing materials, orientation and technical assistance for students, student services and support, curriculum development and delivery and program evaluation.
 The CTEP member will also provide capacity building assistance to Harmony staff to enhance overall programming and further integrate digital literacy into all education levels and enhance job seeking and volunteer services.

-All sites are professional environments, where professionalism is practiced and modeled for all who are served as well as practiced by all internal staff.
-Individuals who will be most successful in their role will be open to collaboration, enjoy working with individuals from diverse backgrounds, and have a willingness to learn about all types of technology.
+Harmony Learning Center is a school that has new students starting class each week.
+Individuals who will be most successful in the CTEP role will need to be open to collaboration, adaptable, enjoy working with individuals from diverse backgrounds, and have a willingness to learn about evolve during their year of service.